Remy Gardner: Red Bull KTM Ajo (2021)

 Following Jorge Martín's graduation to MotoGP, and Tetsuta Nagashima's disappointing season, for the 2021 Moto2 World Championship, Red Bull KTM Ajo Motorsport signed Gardner, and Raúl Fernández.
 The pair dominated the season, winning 13 out of the 18 races held that year.
 Gardner scored 5 race wins, 6 second places, and a third place, never finishing outside the top ten during the season, besides a crash in the USA.
 The championship came down to the last race in Valencia, but a tenth place finish saw Gardner crowned world champion, winning the title with 311 points, four points over teammate Fernández.

 MotoGP World Championship

 Tech3 KTM Factory Racing (2022)

 In September 2021, it was announced that both Gardner and Raúl Fernández would step up to the premier class for the 2022 MotoGP World Championship, riding for the KTM Tech3 team.

-In September, Gardner announced that he would be sacked from KTM at the end of the season, as he was told that he was "not professional enough", despite being ahead of teammate Fernández in the standings during that time.
+In September 2022, Gardner announced that he would be sacked from KTM at the end of the season, as he was told that he was "not professional enough", despite being ahead of teammate Fernández in the standings during that time.

+Monster Energy Yamaha MotoGP Team (2024)

+Gardner made a comeback with Yamaha as replacement to injured Álex Rins.
+Gardner raced the German and British Grands Prix and later in the season as a wildcard at the Japanese Grand Prix but failed to finish in the points in any of the three races.